juancaoviedo/cvxmg/docs/dsm.rst

 Time of use tariff:
 ---------------------------

-ToU tariffs vary daily or seasonally on a fixed schedule, using two or more constant prices \cite{Baatz2017}.
-One of the main benefits of this type of fare is its stability over long periods, which gives the customer a better ability to adapt to it \cite{Glick2014, Kostkova2013}.
-To create a ToU tariff, the planner must define the number of :math:`Z` blocks, and the starting and ending hours of each :math:`z` block \cite{Glick2014}.
+ToU tariffs vary daily or seasonally on a fixed schedule, using two or more constant prices [Baatz2017]_.
+One of the main benefits of this type of fare is its stability over long periods, which gives the customer a better ability to adapt to it [Glick2014, Kostkova2013]_.
+To create a ToU tariff, the planner must define the number of :math:`Z` blocks, and the starting and ending hours of each :math:`z` block [Glick2014]_.
 The optimization problem considers the prices :math:`\pi_z`  of the :math:`Z` number of blocks as decision variables.
-Figure \ref{fig:tou} shows the main components of a ToU tariff, and equation :eq:`equ:tou` presents the yearly payments using :math:`Z` different block hours of prices.
+The following figure shows the main components of a ToU tariff, and equation :eq:`equ:tou` presents the yearly payments using :math:`Z` different block hours of prices.

 .. image:: images/ToU.png
    :width: 600